srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 ```
 </div>

-Looking in the Containerlab CR we can see that clabverter created a Clabernetes CR where he put original topology under the `spec.config` field.
+Looking in the Containerlab CR we can see that clabverter created a Clabernetes CR where it put original topology under the `spec.config` field.
 Clabernetes controller on its turn took the original topology and split it to sub-topologies that are outlined in the `status.configs` section of the resource:

 ``` {.bash .no-select}
 kubectl get --namespace clabernetes Containerlabs srl02 -o yaml